jacksonpaulp/diabetes_prediction_project/README.md

 # Diabetes Prediction Project

-An end-to-end machine learning project for predicting diabetes risk using health indicators from the BRFSS2015 dataset.
+An end-to-end machine learning project for predicting diabetes risk using health indicators from the BRFSS2015 dataset from Kaggle ([data](https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset)).
 Created as part of the ML Zoomcamp from DataTalksClub.

 ## Overview
 This repository contains code, configuration and utilities to train, evaluate and serve XGBoost models for diabetes prediction.
 It focuses on reproducibility and simple deployment with FastAPI.